By Philippines specialist David

 Some of the casitas sit on a stretch of white sandy beach, while others perch on stilts under the jungle canopy, but all are well spaced, secluded and private, providing you with your own sanctuary on one of the most remote tropical islands in the Philippines.

-The island is surrounded by a 7 km (4.4miles) exclusion zone where no fishing is permitted to ensure the health of the marine life.
-Turtles swim just a few metres off the beach and resident bat fish ensure that this is another of the Philippines diving hotspots.
+The island is surrounded by a 7 km (4.4 miles) exclusion zone where no fishing is permitted to ensure the health of the marine life.
+Turtles swim just a few meters off the beach and resident bat fish ensure that this is another of the Philippines diving hotspots.

 Located in the middle of the Sulu Sea between Palawan and Panay islands, Pamalican Island has its own airstrip, with small aircraft flights taking an hour to or from Manila.